RobMeades/DMUClass116/README.md

 ![Cab and roof](pics_for_readme/cab_front_and_roof_1.jpg)
 ![Roof rotated](pics_for_readme/cab_front_and_roof_2.jpg)

 The cab requires no added supports; they have been manually added to the object and should be cut away after printing as shown; slicers otherwise tend to over-add supports which are difficult to remove on such an intricate print.
-Both parts should be printed in white ASA for ease of painting; 0.1 mm resolution appears to be sufficient.
+Both parts should be printed in white ASA for ease of painting; 0.1 mm resolution appears to be sufficient but, if you have sufficient trust in your 3D printer, the cab would benefit from, say 0.05 mm resolution (which was an 18 hour print on my Prusa printer).

 ## chassis.blend